FabioDaSilva73/FabioDaSilva73/README.md

-# freshPrinceOfBelAir
+# freshPrinceOfBelAir# freshPrinceOfBelAir

 :trollface:

 ## Hello, I am passionate about problems, crazy about challenges.

-* I love to learn, but I am fascinated by learning 📘.
+* I love to learn, but I am fascinated by teach 📘.
     * Computer Science student at the Federal University of Bahia, Brazil
     * I have some technicians there ...
     * Pronouns: Whatever you want!